Not every house in multiple occupation (HMO) needs to be licensed.

 HMO licensing in Thurrock

 The licence is issued to a person or organisation.
 The licence is payable per property and cannot be transferred.
-A separate application is needed for each property – go to apply for a licence.
+A separate licence application is needed for each property – go to apply for a licence.

 The licence lasts for 5 years unless there is a change in circumstances during this time.
 Any changes will need a new application and a new fee.